bkrosenz/ml4ils/README.md

 ## Directory Structure

+### Training Data
+All simulations (parameters, gene trees, inferred trees) are stored in a PostGreSQL database.
+The summary statististics for the subsets of the database used for training/testing are found in data/simulated/.

+### Results
+Dataset configuration, model parameters, raw predictions, and performance graphs are in the results/ directory.

 ## Dependencies and Instructions for Running Code

 Python 3.6+.
 Required python packages are listed in the code/conda-env.yml file.